nishant150226-hub/nishant150226-hub/README.md

 ### Forest Game

-Interactive browser-based game developed using JavaScript.
+Interactive browser-based game built using JavaScript.

+**Why I built it**

-Built to experiment with game mechanics, logic, and user interaction.
+To experiment with game mechanics, logic systems, and user interaction.

-🔗 View Project
+🔗 Repository Link

 </td>